KWAY (AM)

-KWAY (1470 AM) is a commercial radio station serving the Waverly, Iowa area as well as Butler, Bremer and Black Hawk counties.
+KWAY (1470 kHz) is an American commercial AM radio station serving the Waverly, Iowa, area as well as Butler, Bremer and Black Hawk counties.
 The station primarily broadcasts a country music format.
-KWAY is licensed to Ael Suhr Enterprises, Inc.
+KWAY is licensed to Ael Suhr Enterprises, Inc. The station also broadcasts on 96.3 FM.

+The station's hosts include Taylor Nitz and Matt Ray.
+KWAY has local news and broadcasts high school sports featuring Waverly-Shell Rock and the entire area and is the home of Wartburg College football each fall.

 The station's antenna system uses two towers arranged in a directional array that concentrates its signal toward the northeast.
 The studios, transmitter, and towers are located on the south side of Waverly, at 110 29th Avenue SW.